-The Cullinan Resource Centre is a contemporary learning hub where all students, parents and staff are welcome.
+The Cullinan Resource Centre is a contemporary learning hub where students, parents and staff are welcome.
 Our facilities and library collection support the educational, recreational and social needs of our users.
 For students, our library collection includes fiction, junior fiction, non-fiction, junior non-fiction and reference texts.
-The Cullinan Resource Centre also houses a growing parent collection as well as an extensive collection of teacher resources including big books, charts, software, DVDs, numeracy and literacy learning materials and professional texts.
-The library collection is continually updated to ensure resources support the Australian Curriculum and the particular needs of our community, including the reading interests of our students.
-Our borrowing system is automated with all members of our community able to access our catalogue online through the Staff, Parent and Student Portals.
+The library collection is continually updated to ensure resources support the Australian Curriculum and the particular needs of our school community.
+Our borrowing system (Oliver) is automated, with all members of our community able to access our catalogue online through the Staff, Parent and Student Portals.

 Two qualified Teacher Librarians manage the Cullinan Resource Centre.
-A Library Assistant is also employed to help prepare and maintain library resources and assist with student borrowing.
-The Teacher Librarians work collaboratively with teachers in planning and resourcing the curriculum and also prepares a contemporary library program that is delivered during class library lessons.
+A Library Officer is also employed to help prepare and maintain library resources and assist with student borrowing.
+The Teacher Librarians work collaboratively with teachers in planning and resourcing the curriculum and also prepare a contemporary library program that is delivered during class library lessons.
 Students are instructed in the full range of information, visual and digital literacy skills necessary for 21st century learners and are supported in applying these skills in classroom and project work.
 In an information rich world, it is critical that we teach students the necessary skills to find relevant and reliable information sources to support their learning needs.
 The integration of digital technologies into the learning process is a key focus of our contemporary library program.

-The Cullinan Resource Centre is open from 8.30am to 3.00pm and students are welcome to visit during the main lunch break for borrowing, recreational reading or playing games.
+The Cullinan Resource Centre is open from 8.30am to 3.00pm and students are welcome to visit during the main lunch break for borrowing, recreational reading or organised enrichment activities.